webuniverseio/webuniverse/source/_posts/manage-project-dependencies-with-simple-installer.md

 ## Example: Installing ruby on Windows

-Lets take a look at how it can be used to download and install a program.
-This example is installing ruby on Windows (there will be more examples for other platforms too, so keep reading):
+This example downloads ruby and installs it on Windows:
 ```js
 var co = require('co');
 var SimpleInstaller = require('simple-installer');